LucaZamperoni/Project_Quoridor/README.md

 # Quoridor
-This project was developed for EDA6, a talent show proposed by eventbrite.
+This project was built as a requirement to have the opportunity to be selected for the 2022 Eventbrite Development Academy (6th edition).

 <div align="center">
   <img height="300em" src="https://user-images.githubusercontent.com/99847899/170375816-bcf98936-8f48-4bab-bf72-9888dd61e228.jpg"/>
 </div>

 ## What is the challenge about?
-For this challenge we could use any programming language that could implement websockets, I chose <b>java</b> because it is the only one I have learned so far :)
+The participants had to develop a bot that could play a modified version of quoridor.

-The participants had to develop an artificial intelligence that could play a modified version of quoridor.
+The main difference is that the official version of Quoridor must be played with one pawn per player, but in this case our bot has to play with 3 pawns.

-The main difference is that Quoridor is normally played with one pawn per player, in this case our AI has to play with 3 pawns.
+For this challenge we could use any programming language that could implement websockets.
+I chose <b>java</b> because it is the only one I have learned so far :)

 ### Here are some Rules:
 - Objective: each player must take their pawns to the other end of the board to earn as many points as possible.
-At the same time, each player has to prevent the advance of the other.
+At the same time, each player has to prevent the advance of the oponent pawns.

 - Each player has 10 walls that they can use to hinder the other player's progress.